 “Using the Salary Database I was able to negotiate myself a 14.9% increase in my contracting rates and I accepted the new engagement!
 I was able to back up my request with specific NAICS codes and geographical related information, which I think kind of blew them away.
 They didn’t know what hit ’em.
 Thanks, STC!”

-The 2013-2014 Salary Database was the winner of an APEX 2015 Grand Award.
+The Salary Database was the winner of an APEX 2016 Award of Excellence.
 APEX Awards are based on excellence in graphic design, editorial content, and the ability to achieve overall communication excellence.
-APEX Grand Awards honor the outstanding works in each main category.
-Out of over a thousand entries, just 82 won APEX Grand Awards.
-The APEX Grand judges said of the Salary Database:
+APEX Awards of Excellence recognize exceptional entries in each of the individual categories.

-This year’s data offers new insights on how the stronger economy has and will continue to influence the demand for technical writers.
+The Salary Database data offers new insights on how the stronger economy has and will continue to influence the demand for technical writers.
 With a stronger economy comes stronger job markets.
-In 2013, the technical communication profession posted its strongest employment gains since the 2007–2009 Recession—more than any other communications field.
+In 2014, the technical communication profession continued to post some of the strongest employment gains since the 2007–2009 Recession—more than any other communications field.

-Many industries with the strongest foreign demand were also among those reporting the largest net increases in technical writer employment in 2013.
+Many industries with the strongest foreign demand were also among those reporting the largest net increases in technical writer employment in 2014.
 These include industrial equipment manufacturers, engineering and managerial service providers, and electronic market wholesalers and brokers.
-Demonstrating the role technical writers are playing in helping to address the “skills gap,” private sector educational support services and employment services, which includes temporary help, also made the top ten industries with the largest job gains for technical writers.
+Demonstrating the role technical writers are playing in helping to address the “skills gap,” private sector employment services, which includes temporary help, also made the top ten industries with the largest job gains for technical writers.

-A significant technical writer employment trend that continued into 2013 was the geographic dispersion within the profession.
-Reflecting the growing role of wholesalers and possibly the importance of export sensitive industries to technical writers, five of the top ten fastest growing markets for technical writers were also in the top ten wholesaler markets: Los Angeles, Chicago, Houston, San Francisco, and Boston.
+A significant technical writer employment trend that continued into 2014 was the geographic dispersion within the profession.
+Possibly reflecting the growing role of remote and telework in the industry, the top five fastest growing metropolitan markets for technical writers in 2014 were Charlotte, NC; Raleigh, NC; Madison, WI; and Nashville, TN.